+The balance is due prior to the first day of the program.
 Complete application packages must include a completed application form, transcripts supporting the academic prerequisites, a résumé listing any practical experience in brewing or related fields and the application fee of \$45.
+At this time, only the in-person program has been approved for VA educational benefits.